blhwong/algos_py/README.md

 `sorted(nums)` will return a new list

 ## Sets

+`.remove` will throw exception if doesn't exist `.discard` will remove from set regardless if in set

 ### Cannot add list to sets.
 Use tuples.
 Coerce list to tuple by using
 `tuple([1, 2, 3])`